 Since our weather is very dry with little wind, you can put on a sweater and be comfortable if you are out running errands.
 The high in January was 67º.
 We did get 4.25 inches of snow in January.
 If you are staying outside for a significant amount of time without going indoors, a hat, gloves, and a winter jacket may be appropriate.

 We had 23 days over 100º in summer.
 Fourteen days came in June.
 June generally has very little to no rain.
 Monsoon does not normally show up until the second week of July.
 The clouds and rain cool down the afternoon temperature.
 From July 10th to September 3rd, there were no days over 100º.

 Lack of Humidity

 The hottest day of the year was 110º.
 The heat spell lasted 13 days.
 But, once it was over, the days didn’t even reach 100º.
 There was only one other day in early September that went over 100º.
-The first day of 100º plus temps. was 6/16/2017.
-The last day of 100º was 7/9/2017, (other than 9/4/17 which was only one day).
-We did get about 6.5 inches of rain during monsoon in July and August.
+The first day of 100º plus temps. was June 16th.
+The last day of 100º was July 9th, (other than a fluke day over 100º on September 4th, which was only one day).
+We did get about 6.5 inches of rain during the monsoon in July and August.

 ~ ~ ~